Semiparametric inference for impulse response functions using double/debiased machine learning: Considerations on the practical implementation of the estimator

-As in the \textit{i.i.d.} setting, our theory requires the estimators for the nuisance functions to be consistent with fast enough convergence rates \citep{Chernozhukov2018}.
-Following Theorems \ref{thm:ate} and \ref{thm:ate_single}, this needs to extend now to estimation on time-dependent observations.
-Consistency and convergence rates on $\alpha$-mixing sequences are derived for Lasso in \cite{Wong2020}, for random forests in \cite{Goehry2020}, for boosting algorithms in \cite{Lozano2014}, for support vector machines in \cite{Steinwart2009}, for kernel and nearest-neighbour regressions in \cite{Irle1997} and for spline and wavelet series regression estimators in \cite{CHEN2015447}.
+As in the \emph{i.i.d.} setting \citep{Chernozhukov2018}, our theory requires the estimators for the nuisance functions to be consistent with fast enough convergence rates.
+Following Theorems \ref{thm:ate} and \ref{thm:ate_single}, this needs to extend to estimation on time-dependent observations.
+Consistency and convergence rates on $\alpha$-mixing sequences are derived for Lasso in \cite{Wong2020}, for random forests in \cite{Goehry2020} and \cite{Davis2020}, for boosting algorithms in \cite{Lozano2014}, for support vector machines in \cite{Steinwart2009}, for kernel and nearest-neighbour regressions in \cite{Irle1997} and for spline and wavelet series regression estimators in \cite{CHEN2015447}.
 Consistency of deep feed-forward neural networks with ReLU activation functions on exponentially $\alpha$-mixing processes was recently shown in \cite{Ma2022}.

+The selection of an appropriate machine learning algorithm ultimately has to consider the specific problem and the characteristics of the data.
+For example, the random forest algorithm has been shown to perform effectively in macroeconomic contexts, even with relatively small sample sizes \citep{Medeiros2021, Coulombe2022, Coulombe2024, Beck2025}.
+Our numerical experiments, as well as the empirical application, also find random forests to be effective on representative sample sizes and data generating processes.
+In contexts with typically larger sample sizes, recurrent neural networks have e.g. demonstrated success in modelling high-frequency market data \citep{Zhang2019,Lucchese2024}.
+For an overview of applying machine learning algorithms to time series, we also refer to the recent survey by \cite{Masini2023}.

-Our numerical experiments suggest that, as in the \textit{i.i.d.} case \citep{Bach2024}, properly tuning hyperparameters of the chosen estimators plays an important role in the application of double machine learning also for time series data.
-We recommend to train and tune multiple different estimators and select the best in terms of the relevant loss function for the problem at hand (e.g. predictive mean squared error).
+Our numerical experiments suggest that, as in the \emph{i.i.d.} case \citep{Bach2024}, properly tuning hyperparameters of the chosen estimators plays an important role in the application of double machine learning also for time series data.
+In summary, we recommend to estimate and tune multiple different estimators and select the best in terms of the relevant loss function for the problem at hand (e.g. predictive mean squared error).

-\subsubsection{Modelling multiple forecast horizons}
+\subsection{Modelling multiple forecast horizons}